|

 that someone asked the Holy Prophet (S. A. W.) that where was our God,

 before the creation?
 The Holy Prophet (S. A. W.) said: in 'ama- which means verbally "thin cloud".
-The
+The Muslim

-expression of the Prophet (S. A. W.), and people of the mysteries and the
+Prophet (S. A. W.), and people of the mysteries and the household (A. S.) - had

-household (A. S.) - had derived certain conclusions from this expression and
+derived certain conclusions from this expression and had been saved from the

-had been saved from the bottlenecks, in which the superficial muhaddithun, who had regarded God as a body
+bottlenecks, in which the superficial muhaddithun, who had regarded God as a body

 like the man had been enmeshed, and made the human knowledge, rich.
-A great
+A great deal

-deal of the derivations of this kind from the hadith
+of the derivations of this kind from the hadith

 and the Holy Qur'an could be seen in the Islamic